Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 });
 ```

-which says that the URL where "/simpleform" appears at the end of the root URL -- i.e. _<http://localhost/fatfree/FFF-SimpleExample/simpleform>_ \--  will produce exacly the same effect as the root URL -- it will display the Simple Form page -- but with a different title on the page.
+which says that the URL where "/simpleform" appears at the end of the root URL -- i.e. _<https://jlee.edinburgh.domains/fatfree/F3-SimpleExample/simpleform>_ \--  will produce exactly the same effect as the root URL -- it will display the Simple Form page -- but with a different title on the page.
 (In both cases, the _layout,html_ template is rendered, with its _content_ variable being set to "simpleform.html", but its `html_title` variable being different.)

 If the simpleform URL is requested with the HTTP method POST (which in this case occurs when it is used as the action of the HTML form), we get a completely different result, because the route rule for 'POST /simpleform' is quite different.

-Routes are absolutely fundamental to the use of F3, and also support various other feaatures such as the use of parameters on URLs.
-These are shown in the F3 documentstion, and some of them used in the course examples.
+Routes are absolutely fundamental to the use of F3, and also support various other features such as the use of parameters on URLs.
+These are shown in the F3 documentation, and some of them used in the course examples.

 ### Templates